Moin, I'm Gil Desmarais

 How curiosity, systems thinking, and experience shaped the way I build and lead.

-I first connected to the Internet through a 28.8k modem and built my first website in Notepad, following a tutorial from a computer magazine explaining <frames> :D. It was the early web.
-Curiosity was the only roadmap.
+I came online through a 28.8k modem and built my first website in Notepad, following a magazine tutorial about <frames>:D. Curiosity was the constant from day one.

 During vocational training, I bridged hardware and software: soldering circuits, programming microcontrollers, and exploring signal processing with Assembler and Delphi.